abstractiondev/AzureWebFarm/README.md

 If you get lost check out the AzureWebFarm.Example.Web and AzureWebFarm.Example.Cloud projects for guidance.

+### Logging ###

+By default the web farm will log a range of diagnostics data using Windows Azure Diagnostics.
+If there are any errors on startup of the role then they will be placed in the exceptions blob container in the storage account configured for diagnostics.
+If there are any errors during the operation of the farm then they will appear in the `WADLogs` table - note: there is a lot of noise in there due to the debugging logging.

+If you would like more fine-grained control over logging then simply pass in an `ILoggerFactory` ([from Castle.Core](http://docs.castleproject.org/Windsor.Logging-Facility.ashx)) to the constructor of `WebFarmRole` in your `WebRole` class.

 ### Background Worker Setup ###
 If there is a subfolder within the bin directory of your website that contains a `.exe` file of the same name as the subfolder, e.g. `MySiteRoot\bin\SubFolder\SubFolder.exe` then the contents of the sub folder will be copied to an isolated folder and the executable file will be run.